ViscousTests/website/content/docs/health-and-longevity/sleep.md

 uncomfortable.
 I feel a similar effect when using sleeping bags or wearing a shirt when going to bed.

+I think the best way to manage this problem is actually to warm myself up **before** getting into bed.
+When I don't do this I find getting warm while in bed (even with a heated mattress) takes a long time and may not fully happen before I fall asleep, leading to the bundling problem.

 Due to this pattern, I find that it's paradoxically better for me to use more blankets and/or a heated mattress pad and fall asleep in a more relaxed posture with looser sheets/more airflow.
 This is less likely to cause the overheating ->